BOARD OF DIRECTORS

-Scott Fosler is Senior Lecturer at the University of Maryland School of Public Policy.
-He was formerly president of the National Academy of Public Administration (NAPA), vice president of the Committee for Economic Development (CED), senior staff member of the Institute of Public Administration (IPA) of New York, and an executive in the U.S. Federal government.
-He has been a consultant to governments, businesses, nonprofit organizations, foundations and international institutions in North America, Latin America, Europe, Asia, and Africa.
-Fosler was elected to two terms on the County Council of Montgomery County, Maryland, where he also served as council president and president of the Metropolitan Washington Council of Governments (COG).
-He was previously elected to the Town Council, and served as chair, of the Town of Chevy Chase, MD, where he continues to reside.
-He is currently on the boards of the Deschner Corporation, National Academy of Public Administration, Alliance for the Chesapeake Bay, and Montgomery Countryside Alliance.
-Fosler’s publications include Governing the National Capital Region; Working Better Together: Achieving Public Purposes through Cross-Sector Collaboration; Demographic Change and the American Future; Public-Private Partnership in American Cities; The New Economic Role of American States; The Business Role in State Education Reform; and Urban Government for Valencia, Venezuela.
-He holds a B.A. from Dickinson College (Phi Beta Kappa) and an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University, and earned degree credits from study in Italy, Spain, and Norway.
+Scott Fosler is a member of the Town Council and former mayor of the Town of Chevy Chase, where he resides.
+He is an owner and board member of Deschner Corporation, a manufacturing business in Orange County, California.
+His previous professional positions include visiting professor and senior lecturer at the University of Maryland School of Public Policy, and Roger C. Lipitz Senior Fellow at the School’s Center for Public Policy and Private Enterprise; president of the National Academy of Public Administration (NAPA); vice president and director of government studies of the Committee for Economic Development (CED); senior staff member of the Institute of Public Administration (IPA) of New York; and assistant director of state and local government programs for the U.S. National Commission on Productivity.
+Scott has been a consultant to governments, businesses, nonprofit organizations, foundations and international institutions in North America, Latin America, Europe, Asia, and Africa.
+He was elected to two terms on the County Council of Montgomery County, Maryland, where he also served as council president and president of the Metropolitan Washington Council of Governments (COG).
+Scott previously served on the boards of the National Academy of Public Administration, Alliance for the Chesapeake Bay, and as board chair of the National Civic League, and is currently on the boards of the Friends of Ten Mile Creek and the Montgomery Countryside Alliance.
+His publications include Governing the National Capital Region; Working Better Together: Achieving Public Purposes through Cross-Sector Collaboration; Demographic Change and the American Future; Public-Private Partnership in American Cities; The New Economic Role of American States; The Business Role in State Education Reform; and Urban Government for Valencia, Venezuela.
+Scott holds a B.A. from Dickinson College (Phi Beta Kappa) and an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University, and earned degree credits from study in Italy, Spain, and Norway.

 Megan Carroll, Vice-President